PetraOleum/2016-Notes/Computability and Complexity.markdown

 We generally say as a first approximation that all polynomial time things are feasible, and all exponential time things are not.
 Using Turing machines we will end up with the same class of polynomial time solvable things that would be solvable on your computer.

-###Notation fir discussing how quickly functions grow
+###Notation for discussing how quickly functions grow

 Given functions[^functiontypes] &fnof; and g, we say that: